-gove gove signi serv ald the project result in substantial adverse physical impacts iciated with the provision of new or physically altered ernmental facilities, need for new or physically altered ernmental facilities, the construction of which could cause ificant environmental impacts, in order to maintain acceptable ice ratios, response times or other performance objectives for any ne public services: Potentially Significant Impact Potentially Significant Impact Unless Mitigation incorporated Less than Significant impact No impact
+Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Potentially Significant Impact Potentially Significant Impact Unless Mitigation incorporated Less than Significant impact No impact

 a.
-Fire Protection? \boxtimes
+Fire Protection?
+X

 b.
-Police Protection? \boxtimes
+Police Protection? $\boxtimes$

 c.
-Schools? \boxtimes
+Schools? $\boxtimes$

 d.
-Parks? \boxtimes
+Parks? $\boxtimes$

 e.
-Other public facilities? \boxtimes
+Other public facilities? $\boxtimes$